ISTAFAMARSHALL/Game-To-Do-List/README.md

 ## Description

-One of my favorite hobbies is playing videogames.
+One of my favorite hobbies is playing video games.
-I created this app to track my progession during the playthrough of various games Enjoy using this app to track completion percentage, rate games and leave comments
+I created this app to track my progression during the playthrough of various games Enjoy using this app to track completion percentage, rate games, and leave comments

 ### Installation